 For any adjustments reported on Part I, lines 10a, 10b, and 10c, attach a supporting schedule that provides, for each corporation to which an adjustment relates the name and EIN of the corporation, the amount of net income included in Part I before any adjustments on line 10, the amount of net income included on Part I, line 11, the amount of the net adjustment that is attributable to intercompany dividend adjustments required to be reported by statutory accounting and included on Part I, line 10a, the amount of the net adjustment attributable to other statutory accounting requirements and included on Part I, line 10b, and the amount of the remainder of the net adjustment not required because of statutory accounting and included on Part I, line 10c.
-If any net adjustment is included for the corporation on Part I, lines 10b or 10c, attach a supplemental supporting schedule identifying the line (10b or 10c), the type of each adjustment included in the net adjustment, and the amount of each adjustment included in the net adjustment.
+If any net adjustment is included for the corporation on Part I, lines 10b or 10c, attach a supplemental supporting schedule identifying the line (10b or 10c), and the type and amount of each adjustment included in the net adjustment.

 Line 11.
-Net Income (Loss) per Income Statement of Includible Corporations

-Report on line 11 the net income (loss) per the income statement (or books and records, if applicable) of the life insurance company.
-In the case of a U.S. consolidated tax group, report the consolidated income statement net income (loss) of all corporations listed on

-Form 851 and included in the consolidated U.S. income tax return for the tax year.
+Net Income (Loss) per Income Statement of Includible Corporations records, if applicable) of the life insurance company.
+In the case of a U.S. consolidated tax group, report the consolidated income statement net income (loss) of all corporations listed on Form 851 and included in the consolidated U.S. income tax return for the tax year.
 Amounts reported in column (a) of Parts II and III (see instructions below) must be reported on the same accounting method used to report the amount of net income (loss) per income statement of includible corporations on Part I, line 11, which for insurance companies is usually statutory accounting.
 For insurance companies included in the consolidated U.S. income tax return, see instructions for Part I, line 10, and Part II, line 7.